MoreFit: A More Optimised, Rapid and Efficient Fit: Summary and outlook

 \section{Summary and outlook}

-This article introduces \morefit, a new fitting framework focused on maximally exploiting parallelism on heterogeneous platforms.
-Even though \morefit\ is still at an early stage in its development, it already shows impressive performance.
+This article introduces \morefit, a new fitting framework focused on maximally exploiting parallelism on heterogeneous platforms. \morefit\ is still at an early stage in its development.
+Nevertheless, it already shows impressive performance.
 Some of the benchmarks discussed above show increases in speed of an order of magnitude or more.
 This demonstrates that the \morefit\ approach of using computation graphs that are automatically optimised for the different problems in parameter fits can indeed be quite powerful.
 The fact that the automatic optimisations discussed here can be applied without requiring manual interventions make this a very attractive approach also for user-supplied PDFs.
-The discussed optimisation techniques allow for a more efficient use of the limited computational resources.
-In addition, they can enable or make more robust computationally otherwise prohibitively expensive statistical techniques, for example in the area of coverage correction.
+The discussed optimisation techniques can enable or make more robust computationally otherwise prohibitively expensive statistical techniques, for example in the area of coverage correction.
 By relying on open and vendor-independent standards \morefit\ aims furthermore to be as broadly useable as possible.
-Being still at an early stage in its development there are several obvious areas for future improvements of \morefit.
+As \morefit\ is still at an early stage in its development there are several features missing that are obvious areas for future improvement.
 The library of built-in PDFs is still quite small and will be extended in future releases.
 Furthermore, efficient general purpose acceptance corrections will be an essential future addition to the \morefit\ feature set.
 Finally, binned fits will be explored, which are currently not supported.
 In summary, \morefit\ presents a new unique approach to the determination of parameters in unbinned maximum likelihood fits which is showing very promising performance.
 It demonstrates that there are still significant improvements possible in this area with respect to speed and efficiency, allowing for a more sustainable use of limited computational resources.